-Before moving to Alignment Criterion 6, record the final Meets or Does Not Meet rating in the Evaluation Summary on Page 55.
+Before moving to Alignment Criterion 6, record the final Meets or Does Not Meet rating in the Evaluation Summary on Page 53.

-Alignment Criterion 6: To be CCSS-aligned, speaking and listening are integrated into lessons, questions and tasks.
-These reflect a progression of communication skills required for college and career readiness as outlined in the Standards.
+Alignment Criterion 6: To be CCSS-aligned, speaking and listening must be integrated into lessons, items, and tasks.
+These must reflect a progression of communication skills as outlined in the Standards.

-- Teacher's edition and student materials - Appropriate grade-level set of Speaking and Listening Standards (www.corestandards.org/ELA-Literacy/SL/introduction/)
+- · Teacher's edition and student materials - Appropriate grade-level set of Speaking and Listening Standards (www.corestandards.org/ELA-Literacy/SL/introduction/)

-- AC Metric 6A: Texts used in speaking and listening questions and tasks meet the criteria for complexity, range, and quality of texts (Non-Negotiable and Alignment Criterion 1). - AC Metric 6B: Materials demand that students engage effectively in a range of conversations and collaborations by expressing well-supported ideas clearly and building on others' ideas. - AC Metric 6C: Materials develop active listening skills, such as taking notes on main ideas, asking relevant questions, and elaborating on remarks of others, in a grade-appropriate way. - AC Metric 6D: Materials require students to marshal evidence to orally present findings from research.

-AC Metric 6E: Materials build in frequent opportunities for discussion and, through directions and modeling, encourage students to use academic language in their speech.
+- AC Metric 6A: Materials demand that students engage effectively in a range of conversations and collaborations by expressing well-supported ideas clearly and building on others' ideas. - AC Metric 6B: Materials develop active listening skills, such as asking relevant questions, and elaborating on remarks of others in a grade-appropriate way. - AC Metric 6C: Materials require students to marshal evidence when speaking. - AC Metric 6D: Materials build in frequent opportunities for discussion and, through directions and modeling, encourage students to use academic language in their speech.

 - Rate how well the submission meets each of the Criteria below.
 Ratings are Meets (2 points), Partially Meets (1 point), or Does Not Meet (0 points). - 2.
 Provide specific examples of evidence in support of the rating, including pointing out specific gaps in the materials. - 3.
 When the section is finished, add up the rating and enter it at the bottom of the section.
-A rating of 7 out of 10 points means that the materials have met this Alignment Criterion. - 4.
-Lastly, record the rating Meets, Does Not Meet, or Not Applicable for this section in the Evaluation Summary on page 55 before proceeding to Alignment Criterion 7.
+A rating of at least 6 out of 8 points means that the materials have met this Alignment Criterion. - 4.
+Lastly, record the rating Meets, Does Not Meet, or Not Applicable for this section in the Evaluation Summary on page 53 before proceeding to Alignment Criterion 7.
 The more points the materials receive on the Alignment Criteria, the better they are aligned.